 Blend peanut butter and honey with yogurt.

 You can also take many of these mixtures and freeze in a Kong or similar toy if the mixture is thicker and will not flow out of the small opening.
+If you are freezing in a Kong, put a straw through the holes and remove before giving to the dog.
+You want to try and keep an opening to reduce the chance of suction building as your dog licks.

 My children have enjoyed making treats for our dogs and cats.
 This is a great rainy day project.